Anay-Joshi26/axlebot-discord-bot/README.md

 ```

 ### Usage
-Note, the bot currently only works in one server, but plans exist add functionality to work in multiple servers at once
+*Note, the bot currently only works in one server, but plans exist add functionality to work in multiple servers at once*
-Use -p or -play to play a song from Spotify, YouTube, or a playlist.
+- Use -p or -play to play a song from Spotify, YouTube, or a playlist.
-Use -q or -queue to display the current song queue.
+- Use -q or -queue to display the current song queue.
-Use -l or -lyrics to show lyrics for the current song.
+- Use -l or -lyrics to show lyrics for the current song.
-Use other commands like -skip, -pause, -resume, -stop, etc., to control playback.
+- Use other commands like -skip, -pause, -resume, -stop, etc., to control playback.
-For a full list of commands, use -help within a text channel
+- For a full list of commands, type -help within a text channel (after you run the bot)

 ### Contributors
 @Anay-Joshi26